 This course provides the basic foundation for a student to comprehend and utilize their acquired nursing knowledge and nursing skills by providing bio-psychosocial, spiritual and cultural nursing care to patients in acute care settings.
-An introduction of nursing concepts are provided include activities of daily living, comfort processes, positioning, ambulation, infection control measures, safety measures, elimination, wound care, and assessment techniques.
+An introduction of nursing concepts are provided include activities of daily living, comfort processes, positioning, ambulation, infection control measures, safety measures, elimination, nutrition, wound care, fluid, electrolyte, acid-base balance, IV therapy, and assessment techniques.
 A student begins to research evidence-based practices to the relevance of fundamental nursing care.
 This course includes clinical, laboratory, and classroom experiences (6 CREDITS).
 Co-requisite: BIO 205; NUR 110 (Concepts of Nursing); NUR 115 (Pharmacology I)

-- 1. Distinguish the meaning of critical judgment and critical thinking in planning care for patients in various acute care settings. - 2.
-Identify the steps of the nursing process to assess, develop, implement, and evaluate patient's care, medication administration, and IV therapy. - 3.
-Perform competent nursing skills in the nursing lab such as medication administration, wound care, ADL care, transferring, elimination, nutrition, oxygen therapy, IV therapy, and so forth. - Explain various forms of documentation. - 5.
+1. Distinguish the meaning of critical judgment and critical thinking in planning care for patients in various acute care settings.

+2. Identify the steps of the nursing process to assess, develop, implement, and evaluate patient's care, medication administration, and IV therapy.

+3. Perform competent nursing skills in the nursing lab such as medication administration, wound care, ADL care, transferring, elimination, nutrition, oxygen therapy, IV therapy, and so forth.

+- 4. Explain various forms of documentation. - 5.
 Apply safety measures related to all aspects of patient's care. - 6.
 Describe measures to develop therapeutic communication. - 7.
 Compare and contrast spiritual and cultural nursing care.